KevinAst/visualize-it/docs/visualize-it.md

                  - an animation layer
                  > NEEDS WORK: may want to do things in our static layer (like change component color)

-  Collage:   a SmartScene derivation in which multiple Scenes are displayed/visualized.
+  Collage:   a SmartPallet derivation in which multiple Scenes are displayed/visualized.

 SmartComp:   an abstract graphical representation of a system component: